WebOfTrustInfo/rwot11-the-hague/draft-documents/the-codependency-of-trust-and-community.md

 * Nick Meyne - [nick.meyne@smtngood.eu](nick.meyne@smtngood.eu)

 ## Abstract
 In this paper for RWoT we propose a model of trust and community that draws on thinking in complementary disciplines such as Physics and Mathematics (Theory of Explanation), Biology (Autopoeisis) and Social Sciences (social systems).
+We offer a definition of trust by studying the way that it manifests between individuals and communities.
+We derive a conceptual model of trust by identifying key events between individuals that determine trust within a particular context and use the model to describe how larger societal structures can be built from the composition of individual trust.

 ## The Role of Community in Trust
 Typically, and more so in technical discussion, Trust is considered a quality between two people:  Alice trusts Bob to do something.
 This section proposes that Trust, considered outside the context of a Community, is trust emasculated, for two motives - a person’s ability to trust was formed in a Community context, and the person carries a nearly innate desire for Community within their psyche not only as an indispensable tool for trust but also as a way of life.